Bespoke 1 or 2 week courses for people new to Latin teaching.

 - Have less “traditional” degrees and need to develop their Latin before teaching it to an advanced level

 - Have fairly secure Latin and want to acquire working knowledge of “how it all works” for Latin teaching

 - Are teachers of other subjects but have just started teaching Latin, or are just about to start

-All courses last one week (starting on each Monday) but you can “mix and match” and stay for the fortnight.
-(Including an optional trip to Hadrian’s Wall over the middle Sunday.)
+All courses last one week (starting on each Monday though arriving the Sunday before to get settled in) but you can “mix and match” and stay for the fortnight.
+(And enjoy all the mid-weekend community feel and an optional trip to Hadrian’s Wall.)
 Some courses are simply intended to improve your language if this is needed before you teach it; others, for those with stronger language to begin with, are focused more on the actual teaching of the subject from beginners through the GCSE, and then (in week 2) through to A Level.
-The residential fee for each 1-week course is £400.
 Teachers have often found their schools willing to help with the fees.

 Most courses are offered in both weeks.
 We anticipate lots of people staying with us and completing two courses over the fortnight.
 They are set up to enable week 1 to flow naturally into week 2, without anyone coming for just week 2 being disadvantaged.
 We will discuss which course is most suitable with each individual signing up but a key intention is to be as flexible as possible.

 - Intense Beginners 1: using Nick Oulton, So You Really Want to Learn Latin, book 1 and book 2 ch.
 1-5 / Intense Beginners 2: continuing with Nick Oulton from book 2 ch.
 6 then actual GCSE-level language work – the aim is to be at GCSE translating standard by the end of the week.
 Click here for more details and here for the full lesson-by-lesson beginners scheme of work.